Levi's Stadium: Reception

+History

 Previous plans

 The 49ers pursued a new stadium since 1997, when a plan for a stadium and a mall at Candlestick Point passed a public vote.
 When the plans failed to move forward, the San Francisco 49ers presented an alternative plan on July 18, 2006, to construct a new 68,500-seat, open air stadium as part of a mixed use development featuring housing, commercial and retail space.
 In November 2006, the team announced that plans for a new stadium at Candlestick Point were not feasible, "citing extensive costs for infrastructure, parking accommodations and other changes that would cost more than the stadium itself".
 The 49ers turned their focus to making Santa Clara the home to their new stadium.

 The 1997 plan

 San Francisco voters in 1997 approved $100 million in city spending to build a new stadium and an attached shopping mall at Candlestick Point.
 However, even after voter approval to grant economic help for the project, the stadium was not constructed.
 This was because owner Eddie DeBartolo Jr. was facing legal troubles, which led him to surrender ownership of the team to his sister Denise DeBartolo York and brother-in-law John York.
 Mills Corporation, the company chosen by the 49ers, was unable to put together a plan to successfully construct a new stadium for the team.
 NFL owners had gone as far as awarding the new stadium the rights to host Super Bowl XXXVII.
 When stadium plans stalled, the game went to San Diego's Qualcomm Stadium instead.

 For years, the city and team ownership were embattled over attempts to gain funding and a green-light for construction of a new stadium.
 None of these attempts proved to be successful.